ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

    following checkpointing methods:

    Coordinated Checkpointing
-      The subsystems to coordinate the process of creating checkpoints.
+      The subsystems coordinate the process of creating checkpoints.
 The coordination enables a globally consistent checkpoint state, which simplifies the recovery.

    Uncoordinated Checkpointing
-      The subsystems each independently decides when to create their respective checkpoints.
+      The subsystems each independently decide when to create their respective checkpoints.
 This has the potential to cause a domino effect, where rollbacks propagate among system components due to lack of consistency, potentially back to the initial state.